wierkstudio/envpress/README.md

 ## Environment Variables

-EnvPress configures a WordPress instance based on the following environment variables that can be set in the PHP pool configuration (recommended) or via a `.env` file:
+EnvPress sets up a WordPress instance using a collection of environment variables, listed in the following table.
+In cases where an environment variable is absent, the corresponding default value is used.
+These default values are carefully selected to closely resemble a standard, unmodified WordPress installation to avoid unintentional changes.

 | Environment variable | Comments | Default |
 | ----------- | ----------- | ------- |